Heritage Times

 B. The Royal Centres.

-Moving towards the royal centre there are other places such as queen’s Bath , Hazaramma temple which is surrounded by garden area which was exclusive of the Mughal style Architecture.
+Moving towards the royal centre there are other places such as the Queen’s Bath, and Hazaramma temple which is surrounded by a garden area which was exclusive of the Mughal style Architecture.
+The Lotus Mahal is another significant structure located in the royal centre

-These are some of the major parts of the royal and sacred centres of the empire , unfortunately the king’s palace is in ruin state but the left over parts stand still as the proof of the richest and powerful empire and the left behind legacy of the empire .
+These are some of the major parts of the royal and sacred centres of the empire, unfortunately the king’s palace is in ruin state but the left over parts stand still as the proof of the richest and powerful empire and the left behind legacy of the empire.

 With my personal observation I could say that people of this empire were well aware of their land as well as the outer world , they were discipline and extremely religious.